-Author has written 33 stories for Gen13, Firefly, Gunslinger Girl, Terminator: Sarah Connor Chronicles, and Burn Notice.
+Author has written 47 stories for Gen13, Firefly, Gunslinger Girl, Terminator: Sarah Connor Chronicles, Kantai Collection, Game of Thrones, and Burn Notice.

-Just started writing, which is a radical departure from my usual pastimes.
-While I have other fandoms, I write primarily for Firefly and Gen 13, which appeal to me for a common reason: they take a new approach to an established genre and give them a fresh twist.
+I like stories about people.
+I write for Firefly and Gen 13 especially because they take a new approach to a long-established genre and make them fresh.
 In the case of Gen 13, it’s the teen superhero team; in Firefly, the space Western (yes, there really are a lot of them).
-Usually these genres treat their characters like cardboard cutouts moved around by the plot; you could switch the characters’ lines around and no one would notice.
+Usually these genres are completely action-driven and treat their characters like cardboard cutouts moved around by the plot: you could switch the characters’ lines around and no one would notice.
 Firefly and Gen 13 create an ensemble of interesting, complex characters and place them in a mixture of dramatic and everyday situations.

-The Gen fandom is the smallest of my 'doms, but it represents about seventy percent of my posted work, and, I believe, some of my best stuff.
+The Gen fandom is the smallest of my 'doms (I think half the fics in it are mine), but it represents about seventy percent of my posted work, and, I believe, some of my best stuff.
 It's an easy fandom for a new reader to get into.
 I wrote these stories assuming everyone is new to it, and anyone taking an interest can get into the story and characters solely from my fics.
 Note to all the 'Firefly' fans who enjoyed 'Man of Honor', 'Man of Action', etc.: if you read Firefly fic for the reasons I mentioned, give the Gen13 stories a look.
-Read 'Foxhunt,' or 'Class Reunion,' or 'Bobby's Girl,' or 'A Normal Life,' or 'Lab Ratz' (Chapter 2 of 'Anna the Caterpillar', a sort of story-within-a-story), and I bet you'll want to get to know these people better.
+Read 'Foxhunt,' or 'Class Reunion,' or 'Bobby's Girl,' or 'A Normal Life,' or 'Lab Ratz' (Chapters 3 and 4 of 'Anna the Caterpillar', a sort of story-within-a-story), and I bet you'll want to get to know these people better.
 For Gunslinger Girl fans, especially those who appreciate the sort of OC-fratello stories featured on the Cyborg Central website, give 'Pretty Poison' a try.
 Here's a short list of the principal characters: